mattted/mattted.github.io/_posts/2020-03-04-natural_earth_download_cli.markdown

 Since Natural Earth Data does not provide an API, all of the information needed to be scraped from the website using Nokogiri.
 I originally envisioned having a CLI class, Scraper class, File class, and Download Queue class; however, it quickly became apparent that I would need more classes in order to store information from the website as a user incrementally navigated through the CLI.
 Ultimately I ended up with the following classes:

 * CLI - controls the flow of the program, calling on the Scraper class as new parts of the website need to be scraped and calls methods for getting input / displaying output.
 * Scraper - scrapes the website and instantiates the appropriate instances of classes and their attributes.
-In order to keep from duplicating items, the scraper class only instantiates new classes when they don't already exist within the class's ::all method.
+In order to keep from duplicating items, the scraper class only instantiates new classes when they don't already exist within the class's #all method.
 * DataTheme - the most generalized class.
 It holds all the data themes and scales
 * DataVector - stores the name and description of vector files.
 Has a DataTheme.
 * DataRasterCat - stores the name and description of raster categories.
 Has a DataTheme.